ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ```

 This can happen either because the original specified control keys -previous step- don't contain the
-ledger address, or because the ledger address control key wasn't selected in the current step.
+Ledger address, or because the Ledger address control key wasn't selected in the current step.

 If the user has the correct address but doesn't have sufficient balance to pay for the TX, the
 operation fails with: